JulianKnodt/sqr_heap/readme.md

 #### Priority Queue with better scaling

 A square heap, as opposed to a binary heap is one where the number of children at each level is squared.
-That is, the root has two childrem.
+That is, the root has two children.
 Each of those two children has four children, meaning a total of 8 children at the next level.
 Then 64 children for the next layer, and so forth.